Most people I work with come with a misconception that can wreck their progress.

 To this day, I continue to detect and defuse more situations that trigger my neck tension.

-It’s not just chronic pain that’s like this.
-Symptoms like anxiety, social insecurity, self-doubt, validation-seeking behavior, insecurity, etc. all follow this pattern.
+Issues like anxiety, social insecurity, self-doubt, validation-seeking behavior, insecurity, etc. all follow this pattern.

 Whoah, this comes at just the right time.
 I am going through a major sickness relapse, which is thankfully becoming rarer and rarer nowadays.
 This is helping me reevaluate my ideas of progressing towards good health.
 Thank you for writing it!